zcabeto/StretchProj/README.md

 - chmod +x run.sh
 - ./run.sh

-05/08 - button frontend, on reload send to backend.
-SQL button activate sanitise 06/08 - hashing function
+### CLOSEUP TODO
+- 06/08 - Finish all query sending.
+Configure to SQL Sanitisation.
-07/08 - fill DB with sample users & passwords
+- 07/08 - Nicer queries sent.
+Hash Function.
+Fill DB with sample users & passwords.
-08/08 - two DBs made on launch one hashed one not.
-Use different DB depending on button.
+- 08/08 - Two DBs made on launch one hashed one not.
-09/08 - improve SQL Sanitisation
+- 09/08 - Use different DB depending on button.
+Improve SQL Sanitisation.
-10/08 - explanations for two switches
+- 10/08 - Explanations for two switches.